AaronGoforth/odin-recipes/README.md

 Set up your README.md file and write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed it.
 (You can also do this as a self-reflection at the end of the project, which is a good way to review what you have learned.)

-used git repositories to make this page and these projects
+used git repositories to back up this project

+used html elements, atributes, links